rxseven/tsuuka/README.md

 ### Running the production build locally

-**1.** Run the following commands to create an optimized production build and start an HTTP server serving the static app locally:
+**1.** Run the following commands respectively to create an optimized production build and start an HTTP server serving the static app locally:

 ```sh
 yarn build